 Les guichets – ticket office

 Prochain arrêt – next stop.
 You will hear this onboard trains or perhaps see it on a display and it would be followed by the name of the stop.

 Composter votre billet – you will see this on yellow machines on platforms and it translates to “punch your ticket”.
 You must do this before you board the train otherwise you could be liable for a fine.

-The TGV is the French high speed train network which travels across the the country at speeds up to 320km (200m) per hour.
+The TGV is the French high-speed train network that travels across the country at speeds up to 320km (200m) per hour.
 It is a great way to get from one place to another especially if longer distances are involved.
 You can access their network map here.

 The TER network travels between towns within the region and trip times are shorter.
 These trains provide connections to the TGV and Intercités stations.

 Onboard you will find first and second-class carriages but not wifi, electrical sockets, or food for purchase.
 You can purchase tickets from the station on the day or up to 120 days in advance.

 Ouigo is a high-speed budget version of the TGV and operates in a similar fashion to a budget airline.
 The network is much smaller than the full TGV service and tickets can only be purchased online and only through select outlets.
 You can access their network map here.